-A couple of years ago my friend, who ran his own internet business, offered some space on his servers at a reasonable price.
+A couple of years after that, my friend, who ran his own internet business, offered some space on his servers at a reasonable price.
 I jumped at the offer and that's when the site really grew.
 I could finally put the whole site under "one roof" which made my life easier.
 Since then the site has more graphics and I am no longer constrained on the size and types of files I put up.

 Traffic grew and that became a bit of problem for my friend's servers, that, and the fact that he sold his business, it was only a matter of time before I had outgrown my server welcome.
 With the move to new servers in 2007, the horizon was far, far away; the worries of space and traffic were quite done.
 Since then you have hopefully noticed some subtle changes, all the "bells and whistles" ie. the Job Board, Galley Wireless etc came under the "one roof" that is www.dieselduck.net.

 Since space is no longer an issue I though it would be nice to see how the site has grown in pictures, you can find out what happened and when on the "Whats New" page, but below is how the site has graphically morphed into what it is today.

 I seem to have long ago deleted the first versions of the site when they first came out in late 1999.
 But I cried Eureka! in July 2008 when I found the whole site, archived on the Way Back Machine.
 Its actually kind of scary that my website is archived, pretty much every edition.
 You can check out previous version by visiting the waybackmachine.com.
 The picture below is from August 2001, not quite the first version I put out, this was somewhat refined from my original design, believe it or not.
 But basically that was the style from 1999 - 2002.